When my friend Nick DeNardis messaged me,

 I knew what he was looking for.

-Whether they’ve created their site themselves, or had a third-party create their site, our meetup members want to learn the steps for managing content on WordPress.
+Whether they’ve created their site themselves, or had someone create their site, our meetup members want to learn the steps for learning how to use WordPress.

 And my first response is usually, How do you prefer to learn?

 We all differ in how we learn new things, whether from